Spirals-Team/test4repair-experiments/results/Nopol+UnsatGuided/Patches and Analysis/Math/Math80/readme.md

 Average Nb of EvoSuite Tests:45.23

-Average Nb of Contradiction Tests:0.7

 Average Nb of Removed Tests:0.97

 Running Nopol+UnsatGuided changes the original patch for 29 of the 30 seeds.
 The human patch has changed the expression that represents the number of rows, the original patch and the newly generated patches by running Nopol+UnsatGuided add a precondition before the same statement, we think they are incorrect.
+We observe failing EvoSuite tests for both the programs patched with the original Nopol patch and the new patches genertaed by running Nopol+UnsatGuided, which verifies our analysis.